Cults, Heresies, and Heterodoxies

 Liberalism—Five Critical Issues

 1. The Authority of Scripture.
 A wave of liberalism swept Christianity from the so-called German school of "higher criticism" in the Nineteenth Century.
 A result of this was to no longer accept the Bible as inerrant (without error).
-For example, some even questioned the miracles themselves.
-Others have said that the Bible is not authoritative on matters of science and history, while maintaining an inspired view on matters of faith.
-Some may say that the Bible "contains the word of God but is not the Word of God."
+Or some may say that the Bible is not authoritative on matters of science and history, while maintaining an inspired view on matters of faith.
+Some may say that the Bible "contains the word of God, but is not the Word of God."
 The problem with all this should be obvious.
 If you start throwing things out, where do you stop?
-Well, you don't, as the obnoxious result of John Shelby Spong shows.

-The unfortunate part of this is that there is no need to doubt the authority of scripture.
+The unfortunate part of this is that there is no need to doubt the reliability and authority of Scripture.
 It has been looked at in depth for thousands of years and there is adequate evidence to accept the Bible as trustworthy.
 (We have various articles on our site about this, such as MAPS and Modern Scholarship.)
 If you as a liberal think, for example, that there are errors or contradictions in the Bible, we challenge you to cite specific situations.
+Much has been written to show that all challenges to the Bible have been answered to a degree which should be satisfactory to a reasonable person.
 Indeed, there has never been a time in history to have more confidence in the Bible.
+(See the Chicago Statement on Biblical Inerrancy signed by nearly 300 noted modern scholars.)
+By the way, here is a site that addresses all known challenges to the Bible: Bible Query.

 Liberal Christians are faced with a serious problem.
-They consider themselves to as Christians, while being unwilling to affirm the authority of Scripture.
+They consider themselves to be Christians, yet are unwilling to affirm the authority of Scripture.
 While it is not necessary to view the Bible as inerrant to be a Christian, at the very least, the Bible must be a basically reliable and trustworthy historical document.
 Without this basis, to claim to be a Christian would be suspect if not irrational, since everything we know about Christianity comes from the Bible.

 2. The Social Gospel.
 After having thrown out much of the Bible, liberals found themselves with little to proclaim.
 So they turned to social action as redemptive.
 Social action is a proper part of the Christian life, but it is not the gospel.
 The gospel is the life, death, and resurrection of Jesus Christ for the forgiveness of the sins of fallen man (1 Corinthians 15:1-11).
 This gospel is the central theme of the Bible!
-St. Paul has multiple warnings about preaching another gospel (Galatians 1:6-9, 2 Corinthians 11:4).
-See our article What is the Gospel?
+Saint Paul has multiple warnings about preaching another gospel (Galatians 1:6-9, 2 Corinthians 11:4).
+See our article What is the Gospel.
+By preaching a gospel of works by the social gospel, liberalism actually becomes another form of legalism!
+Liberalism sees our reconciliation to God as a subjective experience found through the communal or universal love of God apart from the objective or propitiatory work of Christ on the cross.
+As a result, it is our human love which reconciles us to God.
+This is works righteousness, thus self-righteousness!

-3. Redefinition of the Word Justice.
+4. Redefinition of the Word Justice.
 The definition of justice is the administration of punishment or reward.
 The Bible makes it clear that God, being perfectly just, has both aspects of wrath and of mercy.
 Liberal-minded Christians may emphasize only one aspect of the nature of God—his mercy.
 But to ignore God's wrath is to ignore huge chunks of Scripture.
 Try doing a Bible word search under wrath.
 The tragedy of this view is that one cannot understand God's mercy unless he first understands God's law and wrath.
-Since we are saved from something—specifically God's wrath—the message of salvation makes not sense if the hearer does not understand from what we are saved.
-If you are not preaching the wrath of God, you are not preaching the gospel.
+Since we are saved from something—specifically God's wrath—the message of salvation makes no sense if the hearer does not understand from what we are saved.
+We think that if you are not preaching the wrath of God, you are not preaching the gospel.

-So liberals, while saying that they are "Jesus only Christians" actually are inventing a Jesus to suit themselves, which is a vioaltion of the Second Commandment—and is thus idolatry!
+So liberals, while saying that they are "Jesus only Christians" actually are inventing a Jesus to suit themselves, which is a violation of the Commandment against having other gods and is thus idolatry!

 The paradox of liberalism, as Ron Rhodes says, is a failed attempt to make Christianity "relevant."
-For everyone to whom Christianity is "made relevent" (those who believe miracles are unscientific), there are likely thousands for whom it is made irrelevant.
+For everyone to whom Christianity is "made relevant" by discounting miracles, etc., there are likely thousands for whom Christianity then becomes mundane and irrelevant.
 For indeed, the liberal version of Christianity lacks an authentic spirituality to help people and give them hope in the midst of life's problems.
-As Rhodes says, if you as a liberal really want to experience the love of God, the place to begin is a living relationship with Jesus Christ in his totality.
+As Rhodes says, if you as a liberal really want to experience the love of God, the place to begin is a living relationship with Jesus Christ in his totality which includes his divine nature and the miracles he performed while on earth.

 Legalism—Five Critical Issues